Tata Elxsi Ltd (NSE: TATAELXSI) Q4 2026 Earnings Call dated Apr. 21, 2026

 Manoj Raghavan

+25.6% in Q4 last financial year.
+We want to take it to 27% in Q4 of FY ’27, right?
 So that’s the indication that Gaurav talked about.
-I don’t think we made a statement that we are leaving money on the table or we want to.
-It’s not a generic strategy that look, from now on we will drop rates and go out.
-Yeah.
-There could be certain specific deals which are from existing customers, which are large deals.
-And we feel that we would not want to let competition in or we want to vacate that space.
-Sure.
-For those cases, we’ll definitely look at seeing how we can be competitive.
-But as a generic strategy, we still definitely want to improve our margins and we have not given any guideline to our sales team or to our finance team that we can drop our margins.
+I don’t think we made a statement that we are leaving money on the table or we want to — it’s not a generic strategy that, look, from now on, we will drop rates and go out.
+Yes, there could be certain specific deals which are from existing customers, which are large deals, and we feel that we would not want to let competition in or we want to vacate that space.
+Sure, for those cases, we’ll definitely look at seeing how we can be competitive.
+But as a generic strategy, we still definitely want to improve our margins, and we have not given any guideline to our sales team or to a finance team that we can drop our margins.

 Nitin Pai

-Also note that even in those deals, there is a path to improving margins.
-It’s not that you’ll win it and it would stay where it is.
-Understanding is there are some deals, they constitute a small percentage of your incremental revenues every quarter.
+Just to add a line.
+Also note that even in those deals, there’s a path to improving margins.
+It’s not that you win it and it would stay where it is, right?
+The understanding is there are some deals.
+They constitute a small percentage of your incremental revenues every quarter.
 Some of those deals may need that investment period ranging from a quarter to more.
-But the expectation is over the longer term, especially because you’re going for longer term foundational revenue baselines, you would start to recover some of that margin back and hopefully you would improve well beyond 2.
+But the expectation is, over the longer term, especially because we’re going for longer-term foundational revenue baselines, you would start to recover some of the margin back.
+And hopefully, you would improve well beyond two.

 Operator

 Thank you.
-Your next question Comes from the line of Pratik and individual investor.
+Your next question comes from the line of Pratik, an individual investor.
 Please go ahead.

 I am audible.